 “Protect and restore habitat and ecosystem function for species that are highly valued for their ecological and cultural significance.”

-Work on the Estuary value has included the completion of a current condition assessment that integrated desktop research and five years of NC CE field program data.
+Work on the Estuaries value has included the completion of a current condition assessment that integrated desktop research and five years of NC CE Field Program data.
 The Project Team has also developed a suite of initial management recommendations.

 Work is underway to finalize the current condition report and a protocol for future assessments and to carry forward the management recommendations into the next stages of stakeholder engagement and implementation.